China admits 4 PLA soldiers killed in Galwan Valley clash with Indian Army | Law-Order

 The India-China border dispute covers the 3,488-km-long LAC.
 China claims Arunachal Pradesh as part of southern Tibet, while India contests it.

-The Global Times, a tabloid, part of the ruling Communist Party of China-run People’s Daily group of publications, said the PLA Daily while acknowledging the Galwan Valley casualties stated that the five were killed fighting the ''foreign military''.
+The official Global Times said the PLA Daily while acknowledging the Galwan Valley casualties stated that the four soldiers were killed fighting the ''foreign military'' without referring to the Indian Army.

-“It is noticeable that the PLA Daily report used ''foreign military'' to refer to the Indian military, a move that showed China's kindness of not inciting sentiments of the people against the background of the current disengagement of troops from China and India along the border areas”, the Global Times report said.
+''After the skirmish, the Chinese side, out of consideration to preserve the overall situation of the relations between China and India as well as the two militaries, promoted the cooling and easing of the situation and exercised a high degree of restraint, which reflects China's manner as a responsible power,'' the Chinese defence ministry spokesman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)